The refuge offers several trail systems that

 way through an old apple orchard, along the Cass River and through upland

 forest, featuring beech, maple and other hardwood trees.
 The Friends of

 Shiawassee NWR are seeking funds to improve and expand this trail.
 Download Cass River Unit Trail Map (PDF file -

 Green Point Environmental

-Learning Center, located in Saginaw, offers over 2.5 miles of
+Learning Center (Green Point and Germania Trail Closed), located in Saginaw, offers over 2.5 miles of

 trails.
 These trails wind through a bottomland hardwood forest and offer views